feynlee/curiosity-notes/posts/2022-11-24-10_tips_for_configuring_a_quarto_website.md

 - Enable the filter in `_metadata.yml` for all posts

-  In the front matter of a post, the code-insertion filter and add insert-before-post and/or insert-after-post parameters that point to a markdown file with sections you want to insert before and/or after the post.
+  In the YAML front matter of a post, enable the code-insertion filter, and add `insert-before-post` and/or `insert-after-post` parameters that point to a markdown file with sections you want to insert before and/or after the post.

   Create a `_metadata.yml` file under the folder that contains all of your posts.
   Any settings here will be shared by all posts.